peacedev94/todo-app-capstone/README.md

-# Todo App – Full Stack Dockerized Application
+# Todo App – Dockerized 2-Tier Web Apps with GitHub CI/CD

 This repository contains a full-stack Todo application, featuring a React frontend and a Node.js/Express backend, both containerized with Docker and orchestrated using Docker Compose.
 The project also includes a robust CI/CD pipeline powered by GitHub Actions for automated testing, building, and deployment.